Comox Valley: Transportation

-Two main highways, several small airports, and a ferry terminal are the main transportation routes in and around the Comox Valley.
+Two main highways, a ferry terminal and a commercial, a civilian and a military airport, and are the main transportation routes in and around the Comox Valley.
 The Southern Railway of Vancouver Island (formally known as the Esquimalt and Nanaimo Railway (E&N Railway)) operates a freight railway line with its northern terminus at Courtenay.
 Passenger service on the railway was suspended in 2011.

-Highway 19A was the original highway 19 through the valley.
+Highway 19A was the original north-south highway through the valley.
 For much of its route, it closely follows the shore and connects most of the communities.
-The current section of Highway 19 through the valley is farther inland than the "Old Highway 19" and is an express route and bypass through the populated areas.
+Highway 19 is farther inland, a faster route that bypasses the populated areas.

-The airports in the valley include CFB Comox, Courtenay Airpark, Courtenay Airpark Water Aerodrome, and Courtenay Airport.
-Air service is offered direct to Calgary and points south and east, as well as Edmonton and Vancouver.
-There is seasonal service to Puerto Vallarta in the winter and Toronto during the summer months.
+Comox Valley Airport/CFB Comox is the main airport for the area.
+Courtenay Airpark, Courtenay Airpark Water Aerodrome and Smit Field are available for smaller aircraft.
+Regular air services primarily connect to Vancouver, along with service to destinations like Calgary and Edmonton.

-The BC Ferries operates a terminal at Little River where it provides service to the Westview ferry terminal in Powell River and Blubber Bay on Texada Island.
+BC Ferries operates a terminal at Little River where it provides service to the Westview ferry terminal in Powell River and Blubber Bay on Texada Island.